Butenafine: Available forms

 Butenafine is typically available as a 1% topical cream.

 Pharmacology

-Like the allylamine antifungals, butenafine works by inhibiting the synthesis of ergosterol by inhibiting squalene epoxidase, an enzyme responsible for the creation of sterols needed in fungal cell membranes.
+Like the allylamine antifungals (e.g terbinafine), butenafine works by inhibiting the synthesis of ergosterol by binding to and inhibiting squalene epoxidase, an enzyme in the pathway used for creation of the sterols needed in fungal cell membranes.
 Lacking ergosterol, the cell membranes increase in permeability, allowing their contents to leak out.
 Furthermore, inhibition of squalene epoxidase leads to a toxic buildup of squalene.
 This double action of butenafine (increased membrane permeability and toxic buildup of squalene) makes butenafine fungicidal rather than merely fungistatic.